 Positive thoughts towards sex

-Through hypnotherapy, you and your therapist will work with your subconscious mind (which stores all of your memories and monitors bodily functions) to uncover the root cause of the problem you are facing.
-Using regression techniques, you can heal any past trauma experienced and remove any anxiety you feel towards sex.
+Through hypnosis, you and your therapist will work with your subconscious mind (which stores all of your memories and monitors bodily functions) to uncover the root cause of the problem you’re facing.
+Using regression techniques, you can address any past trauma experienced and remove any anxiety you feel towards sex.

 Your hypnotherapist can also provide positive suggestions to help you focus on pleasurable thoughts and feelings about sex, for a healthy, satisfying sex life.
-One particular method, neuro-linguistic programming (NLP), can help to re-align the mind, and remove any self-imposed ‘blockages’.
-If you are experiencing anorgasmia, for instance, your hypnotherapist will help you to keep an open mind and positive outlook, whereby you allow intercourse to naturally progress to orgasm.
+One particular method, neuro-linguistic programming (NLP), can help to re-align the mind and remove any self-imposed ‘blockages’.

 Utilising visualisation techniques will allow you to begin seeing yourself how you want to be or achieving a specific goal.
 Affirmations can also be helpful, to reinforce the image you are focusing on in your mind.